frontend/toolbox/assets/components/doc/components.md

 # Components

-Components offer the most modular approach of markup edition.
-The purpose **is to never duplicate code** and continuously reuse components across your project.
+Components offer the most modular approach to markup edition.
+The purpose is to  **never duplicate any code** and to continuously reuse components across your project.

 ## Hierarchy

-The hierarchy is defined by the Brad Frost's [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) principles.
-Quickly, there is atoms who are used to compose molecules, molecules to compose organisms and organisms to compose templates.
+The hierarchy is defined by Brad Frost's [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) principles.
+Atoms are used to compose molecules, molecules to compose organisms and organisms to compose templates.

 ````plain
 atoms > molecules > organisms > templates
 ````

-With [Fabricator](http://fbrctr.github.io) and the [Handlebars](http://handlebarsjs.com) template engine, you can easily nest all this components together with a certain degree of logic.
+With [Fabricator](http://fbrctr.github.io) and [Handlebars](http://handlebarsjs.com)'s template engine, you can easily nest all these components together with a certain degree of logic.

 ## A basic component

-For example you can have a `button.hbs` :
+For example you could have a `button.hbs` :

 ````html
 <button>My button</button>
 ````

-And to use it in another component or template :
+And you'll be able to use it in another component or template with this :

 ````html
 \{{> button }}
 ````

-## Variable component
+## Component variable

 Most of the time, your component will change depending on context.
-So you can add variable inside your component:
+You can add variables inside your component this way :

 ````html
 <button>\{{#if button-content}}\{{ button-content }}\{{^}}My button\{{/if}}</button>
 ````

-There is a bit of **conditional logic** to display default content.
-I can also use a simple `content` variable, but after, we will see that **naming variable is very important** with more than one level of hierarchy.
+There is a bit of **conditional logic** to display some default content. – in this case, you could name this variable `content` but we will see in a moment that **variable nomenclature is very important** when you have more than one level of hierarchy.

-So in another component or template :
+You're now able to write this in another component or in a template :

 ````html
 \{{> button button-content="My awesome button" }}
 ````

-Variables can be **String**, **Boolean**, **Array** or **Integer**.
+Variables can be of type **String**, **Boolean**, **Array** or **Integer**.

 ## Components hierarchy